vuestorefront/vue-storefront/docs/guide/upgrade-notes/README.md

 ````
 and make sure you are importing `rootStore`.
 - Lazy loading for non-SSR routes is nwo available

 You can now [use dynamic imports to lazy load non-SSR routes](https://router.vuejs.org/guide/advanced/lazy-loading.html).
 You can find examples from default theme [here](https://github.com/DivanteLtd/vue-storefront/tree/develop/src/themes/default/router)

 - Extensions are now rewritten to modules (and extensions system will be depreciated in 1.7).

 If you havn't modified any extensions directly you don't need to change anything.
 If you made such changes you'd probably need to rewrite your extension to module.

+- Old event bus is removed to compatibility folder.
+From now we are trying to create new features without it and slowly depreciate event bus whwnever it's possible.

+change all `@vue-storefront/core/plugins/event-bus` imports to `@vue-storefront/core/compatibility/plugins/event-bus`

 #### Components that were moved or API was changed and compatibility component was created.